Home » Course » Sides

 • Slice mushroom, tofu and bamboo shoots.
 Mince garlic.

-• Bring vegetable broth to a pot and add corn starch to broth.
+• Bring chicken broth to a pot and add corn starch to broth.
 Important: do not heat up pot yet.
 Corn starch will clump up and is harder to dissolve if broth is hot/boiling.
 Using a spoon, mix corn starch into broth.
 Then turn on the heat.

 • Add garlic, rice vinegar, soy sauce, sesame oil, rice wine, ginger powder, sugar, salt, white pepper and red pepper flakes to broth.
 Bring to boil.